 The traditional DC program is 12 quarters (terms) long with a flat rate of tuition per term based on a course schedule above 9 credits per term.

 Several elective courses are also available to enhance the student learning experience:

 Instrument Assisted Soft Tissue Course: $279 per course

 *** Elective courses are not eligible for financial aid.

 When a student is concurrently enrolled in more than one UWS academic program, some fees may be assessed only once.

-**** Parking permits are required for all regular full and part-time students parking on the UWS campus.
-Parking permits are not required for bicycles, motorcycles/scooters using designated spaces or for those who walk or use public transportation.
+**** Parking permits are required for all regular full and part time students parking on the UWS campus.
+Parking permits are not required for bicycles, motorcycles/scooters using designated spaces, or for those who walk or use public transportation.
 Chiropractic students are not charged for parking in their final term of enrollment.
-Fees for other transportation options include daily parking permits for $2 per day and occasional public transportation tickets for $2 per ride.
 Further parking and transportation information is available here.

 For additional questions regarding direct costs of attendance or payment information please contact the business office at [email protected].